Warm bounce in loop quantum cosmology and the prediction for the duration of inflation: Method, numerical strategy, and results

-{}Finally, for completeness, we summarize our main results that can be extracted from all the PDFs in the Tab.~\ref{tab1}, where we give the results for the median and standard deviation for $N_{\rm infl}$ and $N_{\rm preinfl}$ for each of the models studied when neglecting radiation effects. {}For the Higgs-like symmetry breaking potential, we have given only results obtained from the specific example shown in {}Fig.~\ref{fig4}. {}For the other VEVs studied, see {}Fig.~\ref{fig3}.
+{}Finally, for completeness we summarize our main results that can be extracted from all of the PDFs in the Table~\ref{tab1}, where we give the results for the median and standard deviation for $N_{\rm infl}$ and $N_{\rm preinfl}$ for each of the models studied when neglecting radiation effects. {}For the Higgs-like symmetry-breaking potential, we only give results obtained from the specific example shown in {}Fig.~\ref{fig4}. {}For the other VEVs studied, see {}Fig.~\ref{fig3}.